klebann/ToDo-list/README.md

 * New tasks validation (3-255 chars, date in future)
 * Search bar (filtering displayed tasks)
 * Highlighting the search term
+* Clicking on task will change it to edit form

 ## ToDo:
 * Handle outside button click and save form into localstorage.